-Replacing the WordPress logo in the admin bar is a simple and fast way to debrand the admin.
+Replacing the WordPress logo in the admin bar is a simple and fast way to rebrand the admin.
 Replacing the logo with your own or one belonging to your client helps hide the fact that WordPress powers the site.
 With a new logo, your users won’t be immediately reminded that they are, in fact, using WordPress.

 More WordPress Admin Options

 White Label offers the chance to change additional admin options for your clients and users.
 You can learn more about what your plugin can do by visiting our documentation.
-Discover all of the ways you can white label your WordPress sites.
+Discover all the ways you can white label your WordPress sites.